svix/svix-webhooks/server/README.md

 ## Testing

-When run with the `integration_testing` feature, `cargo test` will run tests that assume a running PostgreSQL and Redis database.
+By default, `cargo test` will run the full test suite which assumes a running PostgreSQL and Redis database.
 These databases are configured with the same environment variables as with running the actual server.

 The easiest way to get these tests to pass is to: